noosphere888/Whirlpool/README.md

 - Java and Android libraries can be found within the [`whirlpool-client`](https://github.com/noosphere888/whirlpool-client) repository.
 - A command line client is also available.
 You can find more information within the [`whirlpool-client-cli`](https://github.com/noosphere888/whirlpool/whirlpool-client-cli) repository.

-## Implementing Whirlpool into your products and services

-Samourai has strived to create a toolkit that can easily be implemented and embedded at any level of your existing technology or product stack.
-We would love to discuss how you plan to use Whirlpool within your own products and services and how we can help.
-Email us at implementations@samourai.io

-## Support

-If you appreciate our work and wish to support our continued efforts in providing free, unencumbered, open source code that enhances your sovereignty please consider a donation.